dbenite2/ui-test/README.md

 Send a link to your recruiter pointing to your repository (Github or Bitbucket).
 The **master** branch should contain the entire result, along with the instructions to run your code on the README.md file (if apples).

 Happy coding! 🙌

+### Developer Notes

+The application is located inside the ui-test folder, run it from there.